Page 2 of 5

 Nominal to effective converter

-First enter the labels shown in in row 1 of Figure 2.
+First enter the labels shown in in row 1 of screen dump.
 Next enter the nominal percentage rates 1% to 30% in column A. Enter the formula to calculate the effective rate:

 into B2 and the formula to calculate the difference between the nominal and effective rate: